Quantum theory of molecular orientations: Summary of results

 and that the state $|\s\ket$ is maximally entangled with respect to the rotation-spin tensor product.
 Quantitatively, the state has \textit{Schmidt rank} $\dm$ \cite{Ekert_entangled_1995}, i.e., it can only be written as a superposition of at least $\dm$ of any basis states that span the $\dm^{2}$-dimensional composite space $\id_{\dm}\ot\id_{\dm}$.
-As such, we call molecular species with $\dm>1$ \textit{entangled} and denote $\dm=1$ species as \textit{separable}.
+As such, we call nuclear spin isomers with $\dm>1$ \textit{entangled} and denote $\dm=1$ isomers as \textit{separable}.

-The state $|\s\ket$ ``dresses'' each basis state in Eq.~\eqref{eq:basis} in a way that is impossible to remove, even by superposition.
-While basis-state superpositions or changes of basis can certainly yield states of higher entanglement, the Schmidt rank of \textit{any} state of the species cannot go below $\dm$.
-Any entangled species is thus \textit{instrinsically entangled}, i.e., unable to host any separable states.
-This rotation-spin entanglement is enforced by symmetry and spin statistics and cannot be removed without transitioning to another species or breaking the assumptions of our model.
+\nw{ The state $|\s\ket$ ``dresses'' each basis state in Eq.~\eqref{eq:basis} in a way that is impossible to remove, even by superposition.
+While basis-state superpositions or changes of basis can certainly yield states of higher entanglement, the Schmidt rank of \textit{any} state of the isomer cannot go below $\dm$.
+Any entangled isomer thus forms a \textit{completely entangled subspace} \cite{wallach2002unentangled,parthasarathy2004maximal,parthasarathy2005extremal,walgate2008generic}, i.e., a subspace that does not contain any separable states.
+This rotation-spin entanglement is enforced by symmetry and spin statistics and cannot be removed without transitioning to another isomer or breaking the assumptions of the model. }

-\ifthenelse{\equal{\PeelOffMain}{0}}{ Intrinsic entanglement is quite widespread.
+\ifthenelse{\equal{\PeelOffMain}{0}}{ Complete entanglement is quite widespread.
 Entangled states make up over a third of all basis states from Eq.~(\ref{eq:basis}) for a series of dihedrally symmetric chains (see Table \ref{tab:fractions}).
-Tetrahedrally symmetric molecules like methane admit three separable and one entangled species, but the latter occupies over 56\% of the entire state space (see Example~\ref{ex:methane-fraction}).
-An extreme case is isotopic \ce{$^{13}$C60} fullerene: 98\% of its basis states are intrinsically entangled (see Example~\ref{ex:fullerene-h}). }{ Intrinsic entanglement is quite widespread.
+Tetrahedrally symmetric molecules like methane admit three separable and one entangled isomer, but the latter occupies over 56\% of the entire state space (see Example~\ref{ex:methane-fraction}).
+An extreme case is isotopic \ce{$^{13}$C60} fullerene: all but one of its isomers and 98\% of its basis states are completely entangled (see Example~\ref{ex:fullerene-h}). }{ Complete entanglement is quite widespread.
 Entangled states make up over a third of all basis states from Eq.~(\ref{eq:basis}) for a series of dihedrally symmetric chains.
-Tetrahedrally symmetric molecules like methane admit three separable and one entangled species, but the latter occupies over 56\% of the entire state space.
-An extreme case is isotopic \ce{$^{13}$C60} fullerene: 98\% of its basis states are intrinsically entangled. }
+Tetrahedrally symmetric molecules like methane admit three separable and one entangled isomer, but the latter occupies over 56\% of the entire state space.
+An extreme case is isotopic \ce{$^{13}$C60} fullerene: all but one of its isomers and 98\% of its basis states are completely entangled. }